Black Clover season 1

-The first season of the Black Clover anime TV series was directed by Tatsuya Yoshihara and produced by Pierrot.
-The season adapts the first nine volumes (chapters 1–75) of Yūki Tabata's manga series of the same name, with the exception of episode 13 (which has a separate storyline from the manga) and episode 29 (recap).
+The first season of the Black Clover anime television series was directed by Tatsuya Yoshihara and produced by Pierrot.
+The season adapts the first nine volumes (chapters 1–75) of Yūki Tabata's manga series of the same name, with the exception of episodes 3 and 13 (which feature anime original storylines) and episode 29 (recap).
 It follows the first adventures of Asta and the Black Bulls in the Clover Kingdom.
 After Asta receives a grimoire and joins the Black Bulls to become the new Wizard King, he explores a dungeon and meets Mars, a magic knight from the Diamond Kingdom.
 Shortly afterwards, Asta is captured during a zombie invasion of the capital by a group of rogue mages who are working for the Eye of the Midnight Sun squad (also known as the Midnight Sun).
 After Asta is rescued, he teams up with a fellow Black Bull and later on his captain to battle some child kidnappers.
 Later on, the Black Bulls travel to the Underwater Temple and meet a series of challenges to find a magic stone (which the Eyes is also searching for).

-The season initially ran from October 3, 2017 to September 25, 2018 on TV Tokyo in Japan; Avex Pictures released it on DVD and Blu-ray in five compilations (each containing nine to 11 episodes) between February 23, 2018 and January 25, 2019.
+The season initially ran from October 3, 2017, to September 25, 2018, on TV Tokyo in Japan; Avex Pictures released it on DVD and Blu-ray in five compilations (each containing nine to 11 episodes) between February 23, 2018, and January 25, 2019.
 Crunchyroll and Funimation licensed the series for an English-language release, with Crunchyroll simulcasting the series worldwide and Funimation producing a North American Simuldub.
-Funimation's adaptation aired from December 2, 2017 through January 6, 2019 on Adult Swim's Toonami programming block, and they released the first DVD and Blu-ray compilations on August 7, 2018.
+Funimation's adaptation aired from December 2, 2017, through January 6, 2019, on Adult Swim's Toonami programming block, and they released the first DVD and Blu-ray compilations on August 7, 2018.